-No matter what's going on in the rest of our world, the University of Iowa is where students, faculty, and staff feel good, are supported and heard.
+No matter what's happening in the rest of our world, the University of Iowa is where students, faculty, and staff feel good and are supported and heard.

 Help us live this dream by donating what you can by clicking below.